StarChart-Labs/flare-publishing-plugins/README.md

 Information for how to contribute to the Flare Publishing Plugins can be found in [the contribution guidelines](CONTRIBUTING.md)

+## Recommended Usage

+It is recommended projects apply the `org.starchartlabs.flare.published-project` to any modules which will be externally published to binary repositories - this plug-in contains all the behavior available in the other individual plug-ins

 ## Plug-ins

+### org.starchartlabs.flare.published-project

+Introduces standard behavior for Maven Publications via the individual plug-ins detailed below

+See the [usage documentation](./doc/published-project.md) for information and requirements for applying the plug-in

 ### org.starchartlabs.flare.pom-scope-correction